Zephinax/Portfolio/README.md

 2 - To active form, go to [Web3forms](https://web3forms.com) and click on [ Create Your Access Key ] and enter your email to generate your access key, then search for [ hidden ] in index.html and change vaule with your access key

+3 - You can use github pages to host this website

 ## Features

 - 📱 Fully Responsive